matheusnsilva7/Lemonade/README.md

 4. Push to the branch: `git push origin feature/add-new-feature`
 5. Create a pull request explaining your changes.

+## License

+This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For questions or suggestions, feel free to contact me.
+For questions, suggestions, or collaboration opportunities, feel free to contact me.